-ALM Octane helps you track waste time for features and epics, and analyze the scope of waste per work item, release, or team.
+ALM Octane helps you track waste time for features, epics, and other backlog items.
+You can analyze the scope of waste per work item, release, or team.

 The following sections describe how to define waste and enable waste tracking.
-For details on how to analyze waste, see Analyze release progress and quality.
+For details on how to analyze waste, see Measure waste.

 You can define waste with the help of specific waste categories.
 Waste definition depends on the methodology adopted by your team, and can include: waiting, overproduction, transportation, overprocessing, inventory, unnecessary motions, or defects.